zenparsing/node-default-module-proposal/README.md

 $ node --module my-module.js
 ```

+## Resolver variations

+This specification specifies only how to handle the problem of determining the source text type.

+Other aspects of the resolver which can be specified separately include:

+* what file formats are supported by import
+* .mjs support
+* whether to automatically add file extensions or not for the ES resolver

 ## Lookup Algorithm Psuedo-Code

-### LOAD_MODULE(X, Y, T)
+This spec covers only the ES resolver, with the CommonJS resolver remaining exactly as currently implemented.

+The function LEGACY_LOAD(X) refers to delegating resolution to the existing CommonJS resolver implementation.

+The LOAD_AS_DIRECTORY function from the CommonJS resolver is also referenced here.

+### ES_LOAD_MODULE(X, Y)

-Loads _X_ from a module at path _Y_.  _T_ is either "require" or "import".
+Loads _X_ from a module at path _Y_.

 1. If X is a core module, then
     1. return the core module
     1. STOP
 1. If X begins with './' or '/' or '../'
-    1. LOAD_AS_FILE(Y + X, T)
+    1. ES_LOAD_FILE(Y + X)
-    1. LOAD_AS_DIRECTORY(Y + X, T)
+    1. ES_LOAD_DIRECTORY(Y + X)
-1. LOAD_NODE_MODULES(X, dirname(Y), T)
+1. ES_LOAD_NODE_MODULES(X, dirname(Y))
 1. THROW "not found"

+### ES_LOAD_FILE(X)

+This method loads the file at X, treating ".js" files as ES module source texts and
+calling STOP on resolution.

+Exact semantics to be specified elsewhere for default file extension adding, and determining
+non-JS source text interpretations based on file extension.

+If the file is not found, no STOP call is made resulting in fall-through here.

-### LOAD_AS_FILE(X, T)
+### ES_LOAD_DIRECTORY(X)

-1. If T is "import",
-    1. If X is a file, then
-        1. If extname(X) is ".js", load X as ES module text.
+1. If X/default.js is a file, load X/default.js as an ES module text.
 STOP
+1. Let C be the result of LOAD_PACKAGE_JSON(X).
+1. If C has a "default" field string then,
+   1. let M be the "default" field of C.
+   1. ES_LOAD_FILE(X/M)
+1. Defer to legacy CommonJS resolver function, LOAD_AS_DIRECTORY(X).

+### ES_LOAD_NODE_MODULES(X, START, T)

+1. let DIRS=NODE_MODULES_PATHS(START)
+1. for each DIR in DIRS:
+    1. If the directory at DIR/X exists then,
+       1. ES_LOAD_PACKAGE(DIR/X)

+### ES_LOAD_PACKAGE(X)

+1. Let C be the result of LOAD_PACKAGE_JSON(X).
-        1. If extname(X) is ".json", parse X to a JavaScript Object.
+1. If C has a "default" field string then,
+1.   let M be the "default" field of C.
+1. ES_LOAD_FILE(X/M)
+1. If X/default.js exists, load X/default.js as ES module text.
 STOP
-        1. If extname(X) is ".node", load X as binary addon.
-STOP
-        1. THROW "not found"
-1. Else,
+1. LEGACY_LOAD(X)
-    1. Assert: T is "require"
-    1. If X is a file, load X as CJS module text.
-STOP
-    1. If X.js is a file, load X.js as CJS module text.
-STOP
-    1. If X.json is a file, parse X.json to a JavaScript Object.
-STOP
-    1. If X.node is a file, load X.node as binary addon.
-STOP

-### LOAD_AS_DIRECTORY(X, T)
+### LOAD_PACKAGE_JSON(X)

-1. If T is "import",
-    1. If X/default.js is a file, load X/default.js as ES module text.
-STOP
-    1. If X/package.json is a file,
+1. If the file at X/package.json exists then,
-       1. Parse X/package.json, and look for "default" field.
-       1. load X/(json module field) as ES module text.
-STOP
-    1. NOTE: If neither of the above are a file, then fallback to legacy behavior
-1. If X/package.json is a file,
+   1. If the file at X/package.json is invalid JSON then,
-    1. Parse X/package.json, and look for "main" field.
-    1. let M = X + (json main field)
-    1. LOAD_AS_FILE(M, "require")
-1. If X/index.js is a file, load X/index.js as JavaScript text.
-STOP
-1. If X/index.json is a file, parse X/index.json to a JavaScript object.
-STOP
-1. If X/index.node is a file, load X/index.node as binary addon.
-STOP

-### LOAD_NODE_MODULES(X, START, T)

-1. let DIRS=NODE_MODULES_PATHS(START)
-2. for each DIR in DIRS:
-    1. LOAD_AS_FILE(DIR/X, T)
-    1. LOAD_AS_DIRECTORY(DIR/X, T)
+      1. THROW "resolution error"
+   1. Return the parsed JSON object for X/package.json
+1. Return an empty object